 16. T Sakhi

 Sisters Tessa and Tara Sakhi design spaces inspired by the beauty of the human experience.
-Their interior design portfolio is a true expression of their work, combining images and videos of urban architecture and design.
+Their interior design portfolio is a true expression of their work, combining multimedia, images and videos of urban architecture and design.
 A video background of blurred city lights disappears as their work is faded into view, sweeping you into Tessa and Tara’s artistic world.

 You’ll find an updated list of current projects and exhibits so visitors are always informed of the duo’s latest happenings.
 Additionally, an About section shares a bit about their story, creating a personal connection between the artists and potential customers.